ETO Logo

 • Each cluster has a binary value (true/false) indicating whether the cluster is expected to grow unusually rapidly in the next three years.

-• 4.51% of clusters in the dataset are currently forecasted to have extreme growth.
+• About 5% of clusters in the dataset are currently forecasted to have extreme growth.

 Key concepts

-• Using these article-level classifications, we calculate the percentage of articles in each cluster relevant to AI, and the percentage of articles in each cluster relevant to the three AI subfields.
-We use only articles from the past 5 years in these calculations.
+• Using these article-level classifications, we calculate the percentage of articles in each cluster that are relevant to AI and each of the four AI subtopics.
+We use only articles published in the past 5 years in these calculations.

 Country affiliation